SMTP stands for Simple Mail Transfer Protocol. But there is an appealing SMTP full form, Send Mail To People 😉.

-Mainly, the SMTP protocol is used to send email from an email client to your email provider’s mail server.
+The SMTP protocol is mainly used to send email from an email client to your email provider’s mail server.

-The SMTP protocol also helps us to send email between two mail servers on the Internet.
+The SMTP protocol also helps us to send emails between two mail servers on the Internet.

-SMTP is similar to a mailman; the mailman picks up the mail from your mailbox at your home and then finds the correct route and then delivers it to the destination mailbox.
+SMTP is similar to a mailman; the mailman picks up the mail from your mailbox at your home, finds the correct route, and then delivers it to the destination mailbox.

-Imagine, you are using Gmail, a most popular free email service provider to manage your emails.
+Imagine you are using Gmail, the most popular free email service provider, to manage your emails.

-To use free Gmail account, you are using their domain name, that is gmail.com.
-The domain, gmail.com indeed will allow you to use their email servers, in return.
+To use a free Gmail account, you are using their domain name, that is gmail.com.
+The domain gmail.com indeed will allow you to use their email servers in return.